feewet/lca-hub/README.md

 # Description

-The goal of this platform is to help engineers reach consensus about sustainability goals and product lifecycles.
+The goal of this project is to help engineers reach consensus about sustainability goals and product lifecycles.
 Contributors are incentivised to validate lifecycle assessments and share them with the public.

-The basis of this project is to build a bounty system for Life Cycle Assessments (LCA).
+The basis of this platform is a bounty system for Life Cycle Assessments (LCA).
 We can allow for the crowdsourcing of LCAs and reduce the cost and time for sustainability engineers to perform them.

 ## Life Cycle Assessments (LCA)